Bozhi-Lyu/MLOpsProj/reports/README.md

 >
 > Answer:

-We obtain a 97% code coverage.
-However, the coverage won't promise a bug-free code because it only focus on if the code is executed in test.
+We obtain a 97% total code coverage, which includes all our source code.
+It's very close to 100% and it helps ensure that the code paths are tested, reducing the chances of undiscovered bugs or untested scenarios.
+However, the coverage won't promise a bug-free code because it only focuses on if the code is executed in test.
 It doesn't make sure the code run correctly in all conditions, nor does it guarantee no logical errors.
+There are other steps required in order to achieve error-free e.g. integration testing, functional testing.
+These additional practices can also be implemented in our project to complement code coverage.

 ### Question 9